meleu/meleudotdev/blog/exercism the most effective way to learn a new programming language.md

 ---
 dg-publish: true
-title: exercism: The most effective way to learn a new programming language
+title: exercism: the most effective way to learn a new programming language
-subtitle: Why I think exercism.org is the best way to learn any new programming language
+subtitle: Why I think exercism.org is the best way to learn a new programming language
 slug: exercism
 tags: programming, learn coding
 domain: meleu.hashnode.dev